Category: Mountaineering

-Mountaineering in Turkey
+• Mountaineering tourism in Turkey is highly developed

 Turkey’s magnificent mountains and forests are mostly undeveloped, existing as wonderful natural preserves for an extraordinary variety of wildlife, flora and fauna.
 Two of Turkey’s most famous peaks are volcanoes, both inactive, Mt.
 Erciyes in Kayseri in Central Anatolia (3917 m) and Mt.
 Agri (Mt.
 Ararat 5137 m) in the East.
 Other well-known mountain ranges are the Rize Kackar (3932 m) in the Eastern Black Sea region, Nigde Aladag (3756 m) in the Central Taurus range, and the Cilo and Sat Mountains (4136 m) near Hakkari in the Eastern Taurus.